readium/readium-css/README.md

 ## Scope of this project

-The primary goal of Readium CSS is to provide Reading System implementers with reliable and modern styles for EPUB 2 and EPUB 3 files.
+The primary goal of Readium CSS is to provide Reading System implementers with reliable and modern styles for reflowable EPUB 2 and EPUB 3 files.
 In addition, it should provide good interoperability in the existing ecosystem, while not overriding authors’ styles unless strictly necessary.

-Readium CSS stylesheets were not designed and should not be used for other file formats e.g. FB2, PRC, Mobi, TEI, etc. Works in progress like Web Publications or Portable Web Publications are also out of scope.
+Readium CSS stylesheets were not designed and should not be used for fixed-layout EPUB, nor other file formats like FB2, PRC, Mobi, TEI, etc. Works in progress like Web Publications or Portable Web Publications are also out of scope.

 Some issues, which may be raised during development, will be documented so that they can serve as a reference for revisions of the EPUB specification, and even future specifications.